ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 You can even force server logging without restarting a server by merely adding the file "serverlogging.txt" with arbitrary contents to the top level of CS and removing when you are done.
 This is actually what :serverlog does.

+Creating the top level file `prelogging.txt` turns on prelogging into server and user files (when logging into those files).

 ### Understanding a pattern trace

 ```